Skip to content

 Tips for environmentally friendly cooking - regionality

 The more unprocessed, the more sustainable.
-So get your food as fresh and whole as possible.
-Ready meals or processed products from the supermarket already have a longer production process behind them, including the CO2 impact.
+Get your food as fresh and whole as possible.
+Ready meals or processed products from the supermarket already have a longer production process, including the CO2 impact.
 They are also usually packed with sugar or preservatives.
-The list of ingredients is therefore a good guide - the shorter it is, the better.

 6. loose, instead of packed in plastic